Dsackler/lemonScript/README.md

 **Brought to you by:** [Julian Arregoces](https://github.com/Jarregoc),[Raul Rodriguez](https://github.com/RaulRdz15), [Brent Shafer](https://github.com/bshafer93), [Justin Yee](https://github.com/jyee5), [David Sackler](https://github.com/Dsackler), [Khalid Alghunaim](https://github.com/kfg2000)

+If you would like to learn more about lemonScript you can visit our official website: https://dsackler.github.io/lemonScript/

 ## Features

 - Statically typed language